succinctlabs/sp1-solana/README.md

 proves that the 20th fibonacci number is 6765.
 Optionally, this proof can be freshly generated from the [`sp1-program`](../sp1-program).

-2. Extract the proof, public inputs, and program vkey hash from the `SP1ProofWithPublicValues`.
+2. Extract the proof and public inputs from the `SP1ProofWithPublicValues`.

 * The `proof` is the Groth16 proof, serialized in [SP1's standard format](https://docs.rs/sp1-sdk/2.0.0/sp1_sdk/proof/struct.SP1ProofWithPublicValues.html#method.bytes)
 * The `sp1_public_inputs` are the public inputs to the underlying sp1 program.
-* The `program_vkey_hash` is the hash of the underlying sp1 program's verification key.

-Here is a snippet that demonstrates this extraction.
+Here is a snippet from the [example script](./example/script/src/main.rs) that demonstrates this.

 ```rust